theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 <div class="message">

 If you're new to the concept of property-based testing and using FsCheck library, I highly recommend reading [this](http://fsharpforfunandprofit.com/posts/property-based-testing/) introductory article.
-Code snippets that follow also assume some basic knowledge of traversing the XML tree - don't hesitate to browse the web if you need any revision on this topic.

 </div>